 Even with hours of high-profile performances on the docket, the majority of the buzz surrounding It’s Only Rock And Roll was focused on the night’s final act—a reunion set by the surviving members of Led Zeppelin.
 The rare performance was just the second time vocalist Robert Plant, bassist/keyboardist John Paul Jones, and guitarist Jimmy Page shared the stage since drummer John Bonham’s death in September 1980.

 Zeppelin’s five-song performance, however, proved to be more of a headache than a triumphant return for the iconic band.
 The evening before the show, Plant raised red flags by proclaiming that he refused to sing the band’s ubiquitous 1971 track, “Stairway to Heaven”.
 By 1988, Plant and the rest of the band had already achieved notable success with various post-Zeppelin solo projects.
 Like many artists who are best known for their early work, Plant viewed the ever-ravenous demand for “Stairway” as a burden of the past and was reluctant to give into such imposed nostalgia, especially after their last performance of the song (at Live Aid in 1985) was badly botched.
 It’s not hard to understand Plant’s reluctance to sing the song.
 Over the years, “Stairway to Heaven” being overplayed has become a cultural reference almost as widely known as the song itself:

 Although Atlantic Records founder Ahmet Ertegun eventually persuaded Plant and the song was relatively well played, the roughly 30-minute set (which also included “Kashmir”, “Heartbreaker”, “Whole Lotta Love”, and “Misty Mountain Hop”) was plagued throughout by a poor sound mix.
 Page’s guitar mix was loud and shrill.
-Jones’ bass and keys were barely audible, and particularly missed on songs like “Kashmir” and “Stairway”, where those parts are usually featured prominently.
+Jones’ bass and keys were barely audible, and particularly missed on songs like “Kashmir” and “Stairway”, where those parts form the bedrock of iconic movements.